Qadar12/au23-310-week-10-finalProject/README.md

 5. Click the "Search Recipes" button to retrieve and display recipes based on your criteria.

+   Note: If the API doesn't yield recipes that match your criteria, the results section will be blank, and an error will be logged.

 6. Explore the results, including recipe names, images, calorie information, ingredients, and cooking time.

 7. Your search is saved under the 'Search History' section.